Nan'ao, Yilan: Transportation

-Nan'ao is served by the North-Link Line of Taiwan Railway Administration at three stations: Dong'ao Station, Hanben Station, and Wuta Station.
+Nan'ao is served by the North-Link Line of Taiwan Railway at three stations: Dong'ao Station, Hanben Station, and Wuta Station.

 Taiwan Highway 9 passes through Nan'ao.
 Between Su'ao and Hualien City, to the south, this road is known as the Suhua Highway (蘇花公路), and it features some of the most dramatic oceanside scenery in Taiwan.